South Australian Property and Planning Atlas - SAPPA

 Property or Land titles enquiries

-The Department of Planning, Transport & Infrastructure (DPTI) are progressively improving spatial delineation of land parcels on the SAPPA.
+The Department of Infrastructure and Transport (DIT) are progressively improving spatial delineation of land parcels on the SAPPA.

 Shift vectors are now available to help align administrative layers to the state's spatially improved Digital Cadastre Data Base (DCDB).